-The bankruptcy trustee or debtor-in-possession must file Form 1041 for the estate of an individual involved in bankruptcy proceedings under chapter 7 or 11 of title 11 of the United States Code if the estate has gross income for the tax year of \$8,450 or more.
-See Of Special Interest To Bankruptcy Trustees and Debtors-in-Possession on page 11 for details.
+The bankruptcy trustee or debtor-inpossession must file Form 1041 for the estate of an individual involved in bankruptcy proceedings under chapter 7 or 11 of title 11 of the United States Code if the estate has gross income for the tax year of \$9,350 or more.
+See Bankruptcy Estates on page 13 for details.